shallinan1/STEERStyleTransfer/README.md

 ## Training

-To train, we can run the following command:
+To train our unified style model, we can run the following command:

 ```
 # For a100, 200k